 Yes, at a cost.
-You have two options.
+You have a few options.

 First, the Disney Hotel Fastpass is available to "Guests staying at Disneyland Hotel (Classic and Deluxe room), at Disney's Hotel New York (Empire State Club rooms), at Disney's Sequoia Lodge (Golden Forest Club room), and at Disney’s Newport Bay Club (Compass Club rooms)."

 Those guests get one bonus Fastpass (per person per day) to be used in any Fastpass queue outside the hours of 1PM to 4PM.